rocky-linux/documentation/docs/guides/contribute/rockydocs_web_dev.md

 Running a local copy of the documentation website might be useful in the following scenarios:

 * You are interested in learning about and contributing to the web development aspects of the docs.rockylinux.org website
-* You are an author and you'd like to see how your doccuments will render/look on the docs website before contributing them
+* You are an author and you'd like to see how your documents will render/look on the docs website before contributing them
 * You are a web developer looking to contribute to or help maintain the docs.rockylinux.org website

 ### Some notes:

-* The instructions in this guide are **NOT** a prerequiste for Rocky documentation Authors/Content contributors
+* The instructions in this guide are **NOT** a prerequisite for Rocky documentation Authors/Content contributors
 * The entire environment runs in a Docker container and so you'll need a Docker engine on your local machine
-* The container is built ontop of the official RockyLinux docker image available here https://hub.docker.com/r/rockylinux/rockylinux
+* The container is built on top of the official RockyLinux docker image available here https://hub.docker.com/r/rockylinux/rockylinux
-* The container keeps the documentation content (guides, books, images and so on) seperate from the web engine (mkdocs)
+* The container keeps the documentation content (guides, books, images and so on) separate from the web engine (mkdocs)
-* The container starts a local webserver listening on port 8000.
+* The container starts a local web server listening on port 8000.
 And port 8000 will be forwarded to the Docker host

 ## Create the content environment

 1. Change the current working directory on your local system to a folder where you intend to do your writing.
-We'll refer to this directcory as
+We'll refer to this directory as
 `$ROCKYDOCS` in the rest of this guide.
 For our demo here, `$ROCKYDOCS` points to `~/projects/rockydocs` on our demo system.

 Create $ROCKYDOCS if it doesn't already exist and then type:

 ```
 cd  $ROCKYDOCS
 ```